 We have shown here how to design an XOR gate taking in account only the intrinsic quantum evolution of a three state system.
 The criteria of fidelity impose the system to present a periodical evolution and then commensurable eigenvalues in each input configurations.
-Even if finding a NkN Hamiltonian with commensurable eigenvalues is an easy task, finding an Hamiltonian $H(\theta_1, \theta_2, ..., \theta_p)$ , depending of p binary parameters with commensurable eigenvalues in each $2^{\rho}$ input configurations is much more complex problem.
+Even if finding a N_kN Hamiltonian with commensurable eigenvalues is an easy task, finding an Hamiltonian $H(\theta_1, \theta_2, ..., \theta_p)$, depending of p binary parameters with commensurable eigenvalues in each 2^{ρ} input configurations is much more complex problem.
 We can get around this difficulty finding quasi-periodc evolution of the population of the target state.
 Those kinds of evolutions are able to reach almost one and the measurement can be performed during many quasi-period of the evolution.
 However this periodicity problem plus the difficulty to access the exact wave function of the system at a very specific time leads, in the context of Pico-Inside, to design logic gates with others measurement process.
-One of those processes could be to encode the result of the computation in the frequency of the evolution of the population of the system.
+One of those processes could be to encode the result of the computation in the frequency of the evolution of the population of the target state since we know that this frequency is related to the intensity of tunnelling current through the system.